Configuration

 Creating Parameters

-Start by creating a Config Parameter Blueprint.
+Start by creating a Config Parameter Blueprint in the Settings > Application > Parameter.
 You can make it as simple or complex as needed:

 Screenshot showing the Config Parameters Blueprint interface